Updated August 2014

 Strengthening the Health Care Workforce

-- 2 shifts were covered by temporary physicians, which allowed Rooks County physicians necessary time off in 2012.
-These coverages were made via KU Medical Center's Kansas Locum Tenens and Kansas Medical Resource programs.
+- 1 shift was covered by a temporary physician, which allowed a Rooks County physician necessary time off in Fiscal Year 2014.
+This coverage was made via KU Medical Center's Kansas Locum Tenens program.

 Advancing Health Care Access

-- 45 Rooks County residents saw KU Medical Center health care providers via telemedicine, an interactive video technology that connects providers and patients when distance separates the two, in 2012.
+- 30 Rooks County residents saw KU Medical Center health care providers via telemedicine, an interactive video technology that connects providers and patients when distance separates the two, in Fiscal Year 2014.
 These services are provided through the University of Kansas Center for Telemedicine and Telehealth.